SirPhemmiey/nestjs-mongoose-boilerplate/README.md

 ## Description

-Personal [Nest](https://github.com/nestjs/nest) boilierplate to kick-start a new project right off the bat!
+Personal and production-ready [Nest](https://github.com/nestjs/nest) boilierplate to kick-start a new project right off the bat!
 This is hooked up with MongoDB as the database and Mongoose as the ORM.
 Because it's a simple boilerplate, only the login endpoint works and then you can go ahead to use it for your needs.

 The goal and intention is for it to be simple and easy to use.
 I'll be writing up boilerplates with Knex, Sequelize, Prisma and TypeORM in the future.